 Our aim is not to ‘squirrel-away’ the funds available, but to distribute regularly for the purposes originally given.
 Whilst we do receive some investment income, we of course need to keep the funds ‘topped-up’ - and so we continue to promote and welcome fundraising initiatives.

 Andy Barlow (OBA & TDA) is a long-standing Trustee of TDF and I am particularly pleased that the Vice Chairman of the TDA Panel, Chris Crowcroft, has also very kindly agreed join us.
-The Foundation has been glad to be able to back the TDA’s alumni development plans by sponsoring the creation of the post of Alumni and Development Manager, so ably filled by Jenny Grant.
+The Foundation has been glad to be able to back the TDA’s alumni development plans by sponsoring the post of Alumni and Development Officer.
 The Foundation is especially grateful to Alumni for the role they are playing through their matching goals of sponsoring leadership activities and student support, through the TDA’s ‘Clocktower Society’.

 Using TDF to receive and distribute donations enables us to add 25% in Gift Aid tax receipts to those contributions already made by TDA Members.
 Trustees of The Dukies’ Foundation are all extremely grateful for the part so many members of the TDA, and other friends, are playing.
 I look forward to meeting more of you at the various events around the School!